cisco-docs/ltrxar-3100-sdwan/docs/templates/sdwan/features_transport/transport_management_vpn_ethernet_interface.md

 ### Examples

-The example below demonstrates how to configure the management interface feature under management_vpn feature within a transport profile with static ipv4 address settings.
+Example-1: The example below demonstrates how to configure the management interface feature under management_vpn feature within a transport profile with static ipv4 address settings and shutdown set to false.

 ```yaml
 sdwan: